That Plantronics BackBeat Fit may not be perfect, but it's one of the best wireless sports headphones available.

-With its improved battery life, the slightly evolved Jabra Sport Elite is one of the stronger early entries in the totally wireless headphone arena.
+With its improved battery life, the slightly evolved Jabra Sport Elite Upgraded remains one of the stronger early entries in the totally wireless headphone arena.

 It's got some small downsides, but the reasonably priced Sony MDR-XB50BS is a step up in sound from a lot of inexpensive wireless sports headphones.